the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Writing_Dockerfiles"></a>
 ### Writing Dockerfiles

-Lets go through the anatomy of a very simple Dockerfile:
+Let's go through the anatomy of a very simple Dockerfile:
 ```
 # Step 1: Set up the computational environment